Why do people travel?

 "It is what we need to do."

-Answering this question turns out to be far more difficult than initially thought.
-Even if it is (somewhat) clear for you, explaining it to others - especially to those who are not infected by the travel bug - is a considerable challenge.
+For many, answering this question turns out to be difficult.
+Even if it is somewhat clear to you, explaining it to others - especially to those who are not infected by the travel bug - is a considerable challenge.

 What is the purpose of travel?